Search

 Publikacje

-NEW DEVELOPER ACT – PART III
+NEW DEVELOPER ACT – PART 3

 It is only weeks now before the New Developer Act (NDA) comes into effect on 1 July.
 Having looked at what NDA means for developers and home buyers, in this third and final part of our series we focus on the role of banks, and finish with overall conclusions.